American Music Awards 2017 Winners: The Complete List

 Jon Pardi "Dirt On My Boots"

-Keith Urban "Blue Ain't Your Color"
+WINNER: Keith Urban "Blue Ain't Your Color"

 Favorite Rap/Hip-Hop Artist